For questions regarding the Ebola virus, please call (202) 442-8141.

 Emergency Medical Services

-The mission of the Emergency Medical Services Division is to encourage, foster, and promote the continued development of an optimal system of emergency medical and trauma care which provides the best possible patient outcome.
+The mission of the Emergency Medical Services Division is to encourage, foster, and promote the continued development of an optimal system of emergency medical and trauma care that provides the best possible patient outcome.
 The EMS Division is responsible for the certification of all emergency medical service providers in the District of Columbia.
-We are charged with the regulatory oversight of the EMS Educational Institutions and EMS Response Organizations.
+We are charged with the regulatory oversight of the EMS Educational Institutions and the EMS Response Organizations.
 The Department of Health does not provide EMT training.
 We certify the educational institutions that provide EMT training in the District.

 Some of the duties of the members of the EMS Division include:

 - Certify and inspect ambulances for proper equipment and drug control.

 - Certify and inspect ambulance organizations for proper medical direction and protocols.

 - Reviewing curriculum materials and course outlines for training sites and continuing education units.